josteist/Compadre/README.md

 ` ~ time` (add a random deviation from the overall rate to each transition) ` ~ div`  (add a diversity-dependent term.

-Diversity is roughly estimated as # obs / sampling prob.
-Diversity can not impact, sampling rates, which are used for diversity estimation.
+Diversity is  estimated as # obs / sampling prob.
+Diversity can not impact sampling rates which are used for diversity estimation.
 An intercept for each rate is included by default.
 Also note that all drivers, including diversity, are normalized so parameters reflect relative importance as drivers.
-Lastly, all rates are implemented and estimated on the log-scale
+Lastly, all rates are implemented and estimated on the log-scale.

-More complex models take longer to estimate.
+More complex models take longer to sample.
 Here speciation rates vary over time (they are not 'functions' of time as in + alpha*time, but this makes the model include a random effect per interval transition.)

 ```
 mb <- make_BayesCMR(Obs,dts,